watem-sedem/watem-sedem/docs/output.rst

 SediOut_kg.rst
 **************

-Raster with the amount of sediment (kg) that leaves every pixel and is distributed between the two target pixels.
+Raster with the amount of sediment :math:`(kg)` that leaves every pixel and is distributed between the two target pixels.
 This raster is only written if :ref:`write sediment export = 1 <writesedexport>`.